 The skeletal structures of the Hart Island Pavilion Building have gone untouched since 1976.
-Image via the Kingston Lounge.
+Image via The Kingston Lounge / Ian Ference

 When New York City purchased Hart Island––a small island at the western end of Long Island Sound––in early 1869, it had already functioned as a prisoner-of-war camp for Confederate soldiers.
 Since then, the island has had an increasingly disturbing history.
 Perhaps its creepiest use: housing the Hart’s Island Lunatic Asylum in the late 19th century.